wridgeu/UI5ers-live-manifest/README.md

 	 - You can also merge schema definitions and by doing so, technically create your own, extending upon the UI5 manifest (or any other) schema!
 See this [explanation regarding schema inheritance](https://github.com/json-schema-org/json-schema-spec/issues/348#issuecomment-322940347).
 Also check out the demo example within this repository.

 	- Within `sap.ui5.config` you can also put any sort of custom configuration, as long as it adheres to the allowed types (see schema).

+- **Q: Are there official APIs for reading the manifest (entries) during runtime(in UI5) or during build time (UI5 Tooling)?**

+    A: You can access the manifest for the Component via its [API](https://ui5.sap.com/#/api/sap.ui.core.Component%23methods/getManifest) and the manifest object has [functions to access the entries in a xpath way](https://ui5.sap.com/#/api/sap.ui.core.Manifest%23methods/getEntry).
+For the UI5 tooling, there is no special helper available to work with the manifest.
+Just handle it as JSON file, maybe checking out some of the [tooling processor implementations](https://sap.github.io/ui5-tooling/v3/api/builder_lib_processors_versionInfoGenerator.js.html) helps.

+    And… if you are using TypeScript, there are [type definitions](https://github.com/SAP/ui5-manifest/blob/main/types/manifest.d.ts) for the manifest, so you can dig through the json in a type-safe manner.

 - **Q: Why can't I just generate what I need once, and be done with it?**